 You must have heard this phrase “data is the fuel that drives a business”.
 But is this statement true?
 Be it big data, data science, data mining, anything related to ‘data’ is considered the god of everything, but is it so?

-Data is good as long as it can provide valuable insights which can lead to an action.
+Data is good as long as it can provide valuable insights which can lead to action.
 Data if interpreted badly can lead to disastrous business decisions.
 For example, if the data in your report indicates that all the sales are closed from cold calling, it is obvious that you are going to make your decisions based on that information.
-But you don’t realize that you are using the wrong data and most of your leads are actually generated and nurtured from marketing emails which is ultimately closed via cold calling.
-Now you have decided to hire 20 more employees in business development and do nothing for email marketing.
-You invested your money, time and resources in a completely wrong direction.
-You are bound to make the wrong decisions if you use faulty data.

-- Choosing wrong data: If you don’t realize the correct parameters on which you are analyzing your data, you are bound to make mistakes.
+- Choosing wrong data: If you fail to realize the correct parameters on which you are analyzing your data, you will make mistakes.
 For example, if you are a website owner and you are getting only 1 conversion from 100 page views.
 So, it isn’t ideal to increase the number of page views, but to focus to increasing the rate of conversion.
 Choosing the right data metrics according to your data needs is the precise way to go.

-- Defining the level of success: The way you define conversion, the cost of conversion and the expected ROI on a single conversion, all depends on your understanding of the value of conversion.
-There are people who are discouraged by a 25% conversion rate and there are people who are happy about a 5% conversion rate.
+- Defining the level of success: The way you define a conversion, the cost of conversion and the expected ROI on a single conversion, all depends on your understanding of the value of a conversion.
+A 25% conversion rate discourages some people, while a 5% conversion rate makes others happy.
 The goal should be to improve continuously.
-A 5% conversion rate after four months of performing below 2.5% should be considered a success.
+Considering a success, we should regard a 5% conversion rate after four months of performing below 2.5%.